 5. Faded Undercut Haircut

-Like other styles here, this one is unique from the direction of the waves to low fade pair with the beard fade.
+Like other styles here, this one is unique, from the direction of the waves to the low fade paired with the beard fade.

 Also, the quiff is very unique.
 The longer style of hair just before getting to the top where you have long strands swept over, but also bend forward to form this look.